eabdelmoneim/village-shopkeeper/README.md

-# Village Shopkeeper with Claude AI Integration
+# Village Shopkeeper with OpenAI Integration

-An interactive 3D marketplace scene featuring a Turkish bazaar shopkeeper powered by Claude AI.
+An interactive 3D marketplace scene featuring a Turkish bazaar shopkeeper powered by OpenAI.

 ## Features